zigbee-alliance/distributed-compliance-ledger/docs/how-to.md

 - Node passed minimum height: `node start height + SignedBlocksWindow`
 - Node exceeded the maximum number of unsigned blocks withing the window: `SignedBlocksWindow - MinSignedPerWindow`

+Note that jailed node will not be removed from the main index to track validator nodes.
+So it is not possible to create a new node with the same `address`.
-In order to unjail the node and return to the active tendermint validator set the sufficient number of Trustee's approvals is needed.
+In order to unjail the node and return it to the active tendermint validator set the sufficient number of Trustee's approvals is needed
-(see authorization rules)
+(see authorization rules).